speciationgenomics/speciationgenomics.github.io/_pages/RawReadsExploration.md

 ### Assessing read quality with fastqc

-To assess the read quality, we use fastqc which is extremely easy to run and takes only a single argument, the name of the fastq file.
+To assess the read quality, we use fastqc which is extremely easy to run and can be run with the name of the fastq file as the only argument.
 It can handle gzipped files.

 To get help on fastqc:
 ```shell